Richmond • Rodeo • Martinez • Pittsburg • Benicia

 The city of Martinez is home to not one, but two refineries – Shell and Tesoro.
 In 2013 Tesoro’s executive Greg Goff announced that the Martinez refinery would be bringing in 350,000 barrels per month of volatile Bakken crude.

 Thanks to KPIX Channel 5’s intrepid reporter Christin Ayers, our community learned that Bakken oil was being unloaded from the Kinder Morgan rail yard and brought by tanker truck (presumably along Highway 4!) to the Tesoro refinery in Martinez.
-Our friends at Natural Resources Defense Council, Communities for a Better Environment, Asian Pacific Environmental Network and the Sierra Club have filed a lawsuit to try and stop this extremely dangerous practice.
+Our friends at the Natural Resources Defense Council, Communities for a Better Environment, Asian Pacific Environmental Network and the Sierra Club have filed a lawsuit to try and stop this extremely dangerous practice.

 Tesoro also has a spotty history of compliance with environmental regulators – after two workers were sprayed with sulfuric acid and sent to the hospital, Tesoro refused to let in the U.S. Chemical Safety Board inspectors because the refinery claimed it was a “minor” incident.
 The Chemical Safety Board said that no refinery had refused them entry in the entire history of the agency.
-When regulators finally entered the site, they found that the refinery had lied; the incident was in fact a major one involving 84,000 pounds of sulfuric acid!
+When regulators finally entered the site, they found that the refinery had lied; the incident was, in fact, a major one involving 84,000 pounds of sulfuric acid!